rstudio/gt/README.md

 ## Grammar of Tables

-The goal of **gt** is to allow anyone to easily build presentation tables from tabular data using the Grammar of Tables approach.
-We essentially want the activity of building tables to be done with a clear separation of concerns: you don’t have to decide how the tabular data gets transformed and structured while also worrying about aesthetics.
+The **gt** package allows anyone to easily build presentation tables from tabular data using the Grammar of Tables approach.
+We essentially want the activity of building tables to be performed with a clear separation of concerns: you don’t have to decide how the tabular data gets transformed and structured while also worrying about aesthetics.

+Before we can talk about the package and its API, we need to identify the underlying components of a table and understand their functions.
 The model for the constituent parts of a table can be explained in part by the following schematic:

 <img src="man/figures/gt_parts_of_a_table.png">

-The main structural parts of a table (and their subparts) are:
+The main parts of a table (and their subparts) are:

   - the **heading** (optional; possibly with a **table number**, **title**, or **headnote**)
-  - the **stub** (contains a **stubhead** and one or more **stub blocks**)
+  - the **stub** (optional; contains a **stubhead** and one or more **stub blocks**)
   - the **boxhead** (contains **column headings**, optionally within **panels** having one or more **spanner headings**)
   - the **field** (contains *cells*, *columns*, and *rows*)
-  - the **footnote**
+  - the **footnote** area
-  - the **source note**
+  - the **source note** area

 The **heading** table part contains the table title and the optional table number and headnote subparts.
 This part is often overlooked but as